DS-100/su24/syllabus.md

 **Early Submission Bonus** Students who submit their assignments at least one day before the posted deadline automatically receive 3% extra-credit.
 This is available for all homeworks, projects, and labs.

 **Submissions are not accepted beyond the grace period.
 The grace period is strictly enforced.** We recommend thinking of the grace period as a backup, in case something unexpected, such as DataHub or autograding issues, comes up at the last minute when aiming for the deadline.
 Assignment drops are provided to students for unforeseen circumstances and/or personal emergencies, getting an extension beyond the grace period will generally not be granted.
-Only in case of unforeseen life events, students should complete the [Accommodations Circumstances](#extenuating-circumstances).
+Only in case of unforeseen life events, students should complete the [Accommodations Form](#extenuating-circumstances).

 ### Unforeseen Life Events